kultur666-com/www/docs/_posts/2016-01-26-drone-racing-league-a-new-tomorrows-sport.md

 ---
 id: 1814
-title: 'Drone Racing League - A New Tomorrow&#8217;s Sport'
+title: 'Drone Racing League - A New Tomorrow\'s Sport'
 date: '2016-01-26T21:09:16+00:00'
 author: syr3fx
 excerpt: 'Some words on the Drone Racing League.'